 Let’s be honest, terrestrial TV hasn’t done itself any favours in lockdown.
 I appreciate a lot of films and TV shows have had to cease production, but the phrase “scraping the barrel” frequently comes to mind when looking on BBC or ITV to see what’s on and realising the answer is another load of tedious shit.
 If it’s not the BBC’s mumbling, bewildering tripe, The Luminaries, it’s ITV continuing with its apparent insistence that Ben Shephard should never be off the TV for more than half an hour at a time.

 It’s no surprise then that, even before lockdown most people had subscribed to at least one streaming service, normally either Netflix or Amazon Prime – I’m yet to meet anyone who’s signed up to the laughably inadequate Britbox.
-Oh yes, for nearly the same price as a channel that provides me with original programs and new films, I’ll sign up to a collection of old repeats that are mostly available for free elsewhere.
-Lush business plan.
-I’ve digressed into a mini rant.
+Oh yes, for nearly the same price as a channel that provides original programs and new films, why not sign up to a collection of old repeats that are mostly available for free elsewhere?
+Great business plan!
+Apologies, I’ve digressed into a mini rant.

 Getting back on track, we must try and ensure we’ve not binged everything already, but save some boxsets and films for if we’re going to be stuck at home all day again.
 Likewise, any games we’ve bought: don’t complete all the jigsaws, don’t ask all the Trivial Pursuit questions, don’t pull a hamstring playing too many games of Twister.
 We’ve got to have a few little pleasures up our sleeves.
 So, in case you’ve long since finished Tiger King and Ozark, here are ten recommendations new to Netflix this month.